francis-collab/alu-shell/init_files_variables_and_expansions/README.md

-# Task 8: Print addition of 128 with TRUEKNOWLEDGE
+# Task 9: Divide POWER by DIVIDE

 ## Description
-This script adds 128 to the value of the environment variable TRUEKNOWLEDGE.
+This script divides the value of the environment variable POWER by the value of DIVIDE.